How to Put Parental Controls on YouTube to Keep Your Kids Safe

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Setting up parental controls on YouTube isn’t as hard as you think.
-The internet can be a weird and unsafe place for kids, but setting up privacy controls, turning on Restricted mode, and making a supervised experience can reduce the likelihood of your kid finding something that may be inappropriate.
+You can set up parental control on YouTube through Restricted mode, supervised experiences, or YouTube Kids, and it isn’t as hard as you think.
+The internet can be a weird and unsafe place for kids, but setting up privacy controls can reduce the likelihood of your kid finding something that may be inappropriate.

 If you’re looking for extra support, a parental control app can offer broader protection, not just from inappropriate YouTube content but also from other content across the web.